pauldmccarthy/fsleyes-props/doc/index.rst

 The more important parts of this documentation are as follows:

- - The :mod:`props` package, for a quick overview.
+ - The :mod:`fsleyes_props` package, for a quick overview.

  - The :mod:`.properties_types` module for details of available property types.